Breesha/TT_Project/README.md

 Despite starting the day on track, it became clear that I needed to change some links within my database such as foreign keys.
 This meant I had to spend more time than planned in the morning on correcting it.
 When advancing from this I created more methods and tests, which once again took more time than planned.

 The WPF was then started and the structure of the application was laid out as planned.
-From this I started on the backcode of the programme and connected the business layer and the GUI.
+From this I started on the code behind of the programme and connected the business layer and the GUI.

 ##### Sprint Retrospective